AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Retracement.md

 ## Overview

-The Fibonacci Retracement annotation allows to add a Fibonacci retracement to a chart.
+The Fibonacci Retracement annotation allows you to add a Fibonacci retracement to a chart.

 This article explains how to add a Fibonacci Retracement and configure its basic and visual settings.
 You can find more settings and other useful information in the articles describing annotations in general: